 The cathedral was founded by Henry the Lion, Duke of Bavaria and Saxony, who conquered Mecklenburg around 1160.
 In medieval times he was a famous ruler associated with emperor Barbarossa.
 Schwerin cathedral has originally been a pilgrims church, dedicated to St.Mary and St.Joseph.
 In 1222 a local ruler brought a drop of Christ's Blood with him from Jerusalem, which people worshipped as a relic.
 The old romanic church became to small for the pilgrims soon and a new cathedral was built in that place.
+In the year 1270, the Cathedral was extended to double its size.
+It turned the church into one of the most important places of pilgrimage in northern Germany.
 Since there was neither a stone quarry or any other sufficient natural source of building stones near Schwerin, the cathedral was nearly entirely built of brick stones.
 It was to become one of the first and still one of the most impressive examples of the northern european architectural style called "Brick Gothic" (Backsteingotik).
 The nave of the church is 105 metres long and the arches reach up 26,5 metres.

 The tower - as in the case of Cologne Cathedral - has been completed at the end of the 19th century.
 It is the highest church tower in Mecklenburg-Vorpommern and measures 117,5 metres.
 Visitors can climb up the tower during the opening times of the cathedral.
 The view of the city, the lakes, the castle and the surrounding countryside is magnificent and well worth climbing 220 steps.